Boynedale, Queensland: Education

 There are no schools in Boynedale.
-The nearest government primary school is Nagoorin State School in Nagoorin in the neighbouring Boyne Valley to the south.
-The nearest government secondary school is Gladstone State High School in West Gladstone to the north.
+The nearest government primary school is Nagoorin State School in Nagoorin in the neighbouring Boyne Valley to the south and Calliope State School in Calliope to the north.
+The nearest government secondary schools are Calliope State High School (to Year 12) in Calliope to the north and Miriam Vale State School (to Year 10) in Miriam Vale to the south-east.
+However, some students in Boyndale may be too distant to attend these secondary school; the alternatives are distance education and boarding school.

-Calliope State High School in Calliope to the north opened in 2020 and will offer secondary education to Year 10 from 2022 and to Year 12 from 2024.
-Once fully operational, it will be closer than Gladstone State High School.